Mountlake Terrace station: Transit-oriented development

-The former site of the Evergreen Elementary School, just south of the station, will be redeveloped into a three-building complex with 600 apartments and retail spaces.
+Beginning in 2018, the former site of the Evergreen Elementary School just south of the station was redeveloped into a three-building complex with 600 apartments and retail spaces.
 The city government is also planning a "town center" in the area east of the light rail station.
+A plaza and new pedestrian path through Veterans Memorial Park to the city hall and library is also planned.

 Layout and services

+Mountlake Terrace station has two entrances to the east of its parking garage and primary bus bays; the entrances are on the north and south sides of 236th Street Southwest and are connected to the elevated platform by stairs, escalators, and elevators.
+The transit center's bus bays are located adjacent to the parking garage, on 236th Street Southwest, and in the median of Interstate 5.
+The station has 890 total parking stalls in the garage and an adjacent surface lot.